MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-false-positives-negatives.md

 4. In the **Manage alert** section, in the **Classification** field, classify the alert (True positive, Informational, expected activity, or False positive).

 > [!TIP]
-> For more information about suppressing alerts, see [Manage Microsoft Defender for Endpoint alerts](/microsoft-365/security/defender-endpoint/manage-alerts).
+> For more information about suppressing alerts, see [Manage Defender for Endpoint alerts](/microsoft-365/security/defender-endpoint/manage-alerts).
 And, if your organization is using a security information and event management (SIEM) server, make sure to define a suppression rule there, too.

 ### Suppress an alert

 If you have alerts that are either false positives or that are true positives but for unimportant events, you can suppress those alerts in Microsoft 365 Defender.
 Suppressing alerts helps reduce noise in your queue.

-1. Go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.
+1. Go to the [Microsoft 365 Defender portal](https://go.microsoft.com/fwlink/p/?linkid=2077139) and sign in.

 2. In the navigation pane, choose **Incidents & alerts** and then select **Alerts**.